firze20/E-Commerce/README.md

 ### Current stage

 - __To Do__:
-    - [ ]  __Set up cart endpoint__: Add the logic for handling CRUD operations related to a user’s cart.
     - [ ]  __Set up checkout endpoint__: Add the logic for handling checkout.
 There is no need to actually try and charge somebody yet; charging will come in a later evolution of this project.
 For now, we will assume that all charges succeed for ease of development (still add in error handling to account for times it doesn’t).
     - [ ]  __Set up order endpoint__: Add the logic for handling CRUD operations related to orders.
     - [ ] __Document the API__: Document the API you have built by adding and configuring Swagger to your project.